ricebear-org/ricebear-org.github.io/discord.md

 3. You should now see the #cars-discuss channel, the only channel associated with the Cars organization.
 To remove your membership from the Cars organization, you can use "r;selfrole remove cars".

-If you have an idea/request for an organization/channel, send it to fuyubear#0765.
+If you have an idea/request for an organization/channel, send it to the Moderation Team.
 However, if the organization/channel requires restrictions on who can join (besides being at least Ring 4, the base restriction on almost every channel), the organization/channel won't be created unless you are an active Supporter.
 Any idea/request that is a direct result in a rule violation will be rejected, no matter if you are a Supporter or not.
 See the [ricebear Supporter](#ricebear-supporter) section for more.

 ### User Roles and Perks